brochweb/rust-json-parse/README.md

 This is a research project, it is not tested for production, but only provided as an example Rust program to optimize.
 Suggestions for improving reliability, speed or memory usage are welcome.

+For the moment nightly-only because it relies on portable SIMD.

 |           file           | implementation  | time (secs) | memory (KB) |
 | :----------------------: | :-------------: | :---------: | :---------: |